 To use a Study Room you must make a reservation.
 Study Room capacity is limited to four students.
 Rooms are booked in two-hour increments.
 Each student may make one reservation per day.
 Students who wish to study together should each make their own reservation for consecutive hours.

-For a full statement of group study room policies, please refer to the Library Guide found at http://library.swlaw.edu or https://swlawportal.swlaw.edu/resources/library/pages/default.aspx.
+The complete Study Room Reservation Policy is available on the library website at http://library.swlaw.edu.
 Violation of these policies may result in the loss of the room use privileges.

 E. Computer Lab and Network Services